 While some platforms may not offer the features of rival services, the best free blogging sites can be more than capable when it comes to launching a new blog, whether personal or professional.
 We outline our top picks below.

 What are the best free blogging sites?

 When it comes to our top pick, Wix is the clear winner, suiting both blogging newbies and web design pros.
-If you’re new to blogging, the platform rates highly for ease of use, with an intuitive drag-and-drop interface and a generous selection of design templates.
+If you’re new to blogging, it rates highly for ease of use, with an intuitive drag-and-drop interface and a generous selection of templates.
+At the other end of the skills spectrum, Wix also has a great deal in its favor, giving you freedom to customize almost every aspect.

-For those at the other end of the skills spectrum, Wix also has a great deal in its favor, giving you the freedom to customize almost every aspect and your blog and to create something to wow your readers.
-For those without any coding skills, we’d recommend Site123, with 24/7 live chat proving invaluable.
+For those without coding skills, we’d recommend Site123, with 24/7 live chat proving invaluable.
 And if being part of a respected community of thought leaders is important to you, you may feel Medium is the best home for your blog.